gpodolan/my-readme/README.md

 My IT career started in 2000 when I built my first website.
 From there I had a few different experiences that you can check out in my [LinkedIn profile](https://www.linkedin.com/in/gpodolan).

-These are a few principles which I live by and do my best to live up to:
+These are a few principles I live by and do my best to live up to:
 * Communication is key.
 * Without feedback, nothing improves.
 * Mistakes are a powerful teacher.